-Meeting TRUST BOARD Date: 5 th APRIL 2018 Report Title STAFF ENGAGEMENT - STAFF SURVEY SUMMARY, UPDATE ON ACTION PLAN & BOARD PLEDGE Agenda Item: 14 Enclosure No.: 12 Lead Director to Present Report Lead Director - Louise Ludgrove, Interim Director of Orga and Human Resources nisational Development Report Author(s) Simon Johnson, Staff Engagement Lead Executive Summary Our vision and strategy commit us to delivering a cempowered organisation and in order to do this reworkforce is paramount to achieving this vision.
-An interim Staff Engagement Lead was employed assignment saw a neighbouring Trust's engagement.
-A Staff Engagement Lead was employed as it was was needed to understand the 2016 Staff Survey below average compared with the national average the Trust is to achieve the longer term vision it is remust be engaged.
-The Staff Engagement Lead spent time within the series of focus groups across the entire Trust's wo staff opinion.
+Meeting TRUST BOARD Date: 5 th APRIL 2018 Report Title STAFF ENGAGEMENT - STAFF SURVEY SUMMARY, UPDATE ON ACTION PLAN & BOARD PLEDGEAgenda Item: 1 Enclosure No.: Lead Director to Present Report Lead Director - Louise Ludgrove, Interim Director of Orga and Human Resources nisational Development Report Author(s) Simon Johnson, Staff Engagement Lead Executive Summary BACKGROUND Our vision and strategy commit us to delivering a compowered organisation and in order to do this reworkforce is paramount to achieving this vision.
+An interim Staff Engagement Lead was employed assignment saw a neighbouring Trust's engagement A Staff Engagement Lead was employed as it was was needed to understand the 2016 Staff Survey is below average compared with the national average the Trust is to achieve the longer term vision it is re- must be engaged. results which were well e of similar Trusts.
+Also, if The Staff Engagement Lead spent time within the series of focus groups across the entire Trust's wo staff opinion.
 Those focus groups were looking at a positively or negatively impact staff engagement.
-I various other staff through day to day dealings, me or approaches directly from staff.
-The approach and style of the Staff Engagement L opportunity for staff to talk openly and confidentiall feedback pulled in to a number of topics and them these Board papers so that Board members have what was fed back.
-In addition The Staff Engagement Lead has review Trust Executive members as well as senior leaders to focus on first, which are more likely to have the In addition to the 5 areas Trust Executive have given. in June whose last ent significantly improve.
-It evident that further focus results which were well to of similar Trusts.
-Also, if ecognised that its staff to organisation and held a parkforce to understand a number of topics that in addition he has met eetings, invites to events that is included within sight and awareness of wed all the topics with the sand agreed 5 key topics strongest positive impact.
-2 groups of staff to support the engagement work and the Passionate for Engagement Group (PEG) the beginning of the Action Plan presented. which are 'Engagents' Through the Action Plan and drive for staff engage connected work such as Listening into Action (LiA) Walsall Healthcare Trust improve from 37th (2016). the objective is to see survey.
+I various other staff through day to day dealings, me or approaches directly from staff. orkforce to understand a number of topics that n addition he has met • The approach and style of the Staff Engagement L opportunity for staff to talk openly and confidential feedback pulled in to a number of topics and them these Board papers so that Board members have what was fed back. ly with the subsequent es that is included within In addition The Staff Engagement Lead has review Trust Executive members as well as senior leader to focus on first, which are more likely to have the s and agreed 5 key topics In addition to the 5 areas Trust Executive have giv 2 groups of staff to support the engagement work and the Passionate for Engagement Group (PEG) the beginning of the Action Plan presented. which are 'Engagents' Through the Action Plan and drive for staff engage connected work such as Listening into Action (LiA Walsall Healthcare Trust improve from 37th (2016)) the objective is to see